oracle/truffleruby/doc/user/compatibility.md

 Using most methods on `ObjectSpace` will temporarily lower the performance of your program.
-Using them in test cases and other similar 'offline' operations is fine, but you probably don't want to use them in the inner loop of your production application.
+Using them in test cases and other similar 'offline' operations is fine, but you probably do not want to use them in the inner loop of your production application.

 #### `set_trace_func`

 Using `set_trace_func` will temporarily lower the performance of your program.
-As with `ObjectSpace`, we would recommend that you do not use this in the inner loop of your production application.
+As with `ObjectSpace`, it is recommended that you do not use this in the inner loop of your production application.

 #### Backtraces

-Throwing exceptions, and other operations which need to create a backtrace, are slower than on MRI.
-This is because we have to undo optimizations that we have applied to run your Ruby code fast in order to recreate the backtrace entries.
+Throwing exceptions and other operations which need to create a backtrace are slower than on MRI.
+This is because it is necessary to undo optimizations that have been applied to run your Ruby code fast in order to recreate the backtrace entries.
-We wouldn't recommend using exceptions for control flow on any implementation of Ruby anyway.
+It is not recommended using exceptions for control flow on any implementation of Ruby anyway.

-To help alleviate this problem in some cases backtraces are automatically disabled where we dynamically detect that they probably won't be used.
+To help alleviate this problem in some cases backtraces are automatically disabled where we dynamically detect that they probably will not be used.
 See the experimental `--backtraces-omit-unused` option.

 ## C Extension Compatibility